ickybodclay/Unity2dPlatformerTutorial/README.md

 ### 02 - Adding an enemy
 * Creating Enemy prefab from CharacterRobotBoy
-* Adding Goomba-like weakness to enemy so Player can jump on head to kill
+* Adding Goomba-like weakness to Enemy so Player can stomp on head to kill

----
+## Episode 2

+### 01 - Fixing enemy head collision detection
+* Fix enemy collision detection to only trigger when Enemy head is stomped on

+### 02 - Adding Player health
+* Add Player health
+* Add simple collision detection with Enemy
+* Add Player death when health <= 0

+### 03 - Fixing Player hit collision detection
+* Fix player collision so that stomps do not hurt player